ordina-jworks/ordina-jworks.github.io/_posts/2018-10-07-kafka-stream-introduction.md

 ## The Practical Part
 ### Disclaimer
-this project is intended as a first step into the world of streaming, so some shortcuts were taken, and not all design decisions are production ready.
+This project is intended as a first step into the world of streaming, so some shortcuts were taken, and not all design decisions are production ready.
-A good example is the use of strings as the content of the messages, this should be done in a more structured way (with Avro for example).
+A good example is the use of strings as the content of the messages, this should be done in a more structured way (with [Avro](https://avro.apache.org/) for example).

 ### Setup of the project
-This is the really easy part, to use the streaming api from kafka only 1 dependency must be added.
+This is the really easy part, to use the streaming api from Kafka only 1 dependency must be added.
 Here is the example to do it in Maven.
 ```xml
     <dependencies>